PaycheckCalculatorOnline logo

 2026 Tax Brackets — Head of Household

 Head of Household filers receive brackets that are wider than Single but narrower than Married Filing Jointly.
-This status is available to unmarried taxpayers who pay more than half the cost of maintaining a home for a qualifying person.
+This status is available to unmarried taxpayers who pay more than half the cost of maintaining a home for a qualifying person — typically a single parent supporting a child.
+If you qualify for HoH and are filing as Single, you're leaving real money on the table.

 Tax RateTaxable Income Range